jonodrew/uol-msc-cyber/Reading/Everyday Cryptography/Everyday Cryptography.md

 The 'friend of a friend' model.
 The relying party has a relationship with some trusted third party, which in turn has a relationship with the [[certificate authority|CA]].
 This third party's role is to validate the data in the owner's [[public-key certificate]].
 In this model, the relying party essentially delegates the task of validating a public-key certificate to another party - this 'validation authority'

 #### 11.3.3: Joining [[certificate authority|CA]] domains
+It's worth noting that this is a messy and quite complex process.
+Verifying a [[public-key certificate]] requires a user to:
+1. Verify the signature on the public-key certificate
+2. check all the fields in certificate
+3. _and_ check whether the certificate has been revoked (although actually maybe do that first)

+##### Cross-certification
+The transitive property of trust means that (in theory) if Bob trusts his [[certificate authority|CA]], and his CA trusts Alice's CA, then Bob should be able to trust Alice's CA.

+##### Certification hierarchy
+If Bob trusts his CA, and his CA trusts the root CA (whoever that is), and the root CA has vouched for Alice's CA, then Bob should be able to trust Alice's CA.